-The Quivet Neck/Crowe's Pasture DCPC is of regional importance because of the presence of possible archaeological resources, rare and threatened species, sensitive freshwater resources and pristine coastal resources that affect land and water beyond Dennis town lines.
-The Town of Brewster, the Brewster Conservation Commission and the Brewster Conservation Trust have protected approximately 257 acres or more of contiguous conservation land along Quivett Creek, the southeastern boundary of the proposed District.
-Further, the DCPC will protect against deterioration of fresh, coastal and ground water quality, loss of unfragmented forest and rare plant and animal habitat, loss of shellfish and aquaculture resources, loss of existing rural character and scenic views from Cape Cod Bay, Brewster and Route 6A, and loss of potential cultural, historic or archaeological resources.
-Controlled development of land and water within Quivet Neck/Crowe's Pasture District is important to the protection of drinking water quality; protection of surface and coastal water quality; protection of aquaculture and shellfish resources; preservation of the area's unique scenery, cultural and archaeological resources and community character; protection of rare plant and wildlife habitat and significant natural resources; and the provision of open space and well-managed recreational opportunities.
-Planning and regulatory tools, such as revising existing zoning and subdivision bylaws, revising other local regulations, establishing overlay districts, establishing criteria for open space acquisition and conservation restrictions, establishing a public education program, and establishing guidelines for public access to public lands, ponds and coastal areas, are available which are likely to be effective in protecting or otherwise meeting the objectives of the District.
-Current regulatory mechanisms are not in place to control growth and development in a manner that would protect the resources within the proposed District.
-Set forth below are the reasons why the area is of critical concern to the region, the problems associated with uncontrolled or inappropriate development, and the advantages to be gained by the development of the area in a controlled manner.
+Information available to the Cape Cod Commission supports a finding that the proposed Quivet Neck/Crowe's Pasture area is of regional importance because of the presence of possible archaeological resources, rare and threatened species, sensitive freshwater resources and pristine coastal resources that affect land and water beyond Dennis town lines.
+The town of Brewster, the Brewster Conservation Commission and the Brewster Conservation Trust have protected approximately 257 acres or more of contiguous conservation land along Quivett Creek, the southeastern boundary of the proposed District.
+Further, the Commission finds that potential problems of uncontrolled or inappropriate development exist within the district, and that there are advantages to be gained by development of the area in a controlled manner.
+The Commission specifically finds that controlled development of land and water within the proposed Quivet Neck/Crowe's Pasture District is important to the protection of drinking water quality; protection of surface and coastal water quality; protection of aquaculture and shellfish resources: preservation of the area's unique scenery, cultural and archaeological resources and community character; protection of rare plant and wildlife habitat and significant natural resources; and the provision of open space and well-managed recreational opportunities.
+The Commission finds that there are planning and regulatory tools available which are likely to be effective in protecting or otherwise meeting the objectives of the District and that current regulatory mechanisms are not in place to control growth and development in a manner that would protect the resources within the proposed District.
+Further information regarding the reasons for designation of the District is provided below.

-SECTION 4.1.1 WATER RESOURCES
+4.1.1 Water Resources

-There are multiple significant water resource areas within the DCPC, including coastal and freshwater resources.
+There are multiple significant water resource areas within the area proposed for the DCPC, including coastal and freshwater resources.

-Quivett Creek is located along the southeasterly border of the DCPC.
+Quivett Creek is located along the southeasterly border of the proposed DCPC.
 The creek system includes a large marsh area, and a herring run to its headwaters at Bound Brook Pond.
 A portion of the nominated area contributes groundwater to Quivett Creek, a nitrogen sensitive marine embayment.
 Quivett Creek is considered an outstanding resource.
 Development in the vicinity of Quivett Creek would contribute significantly to the degradation of water quality including nitrogen loading from septic systems, road runoff and lawn fertilizer, sedimentation from erosion and bacterial contamination.

 Fresh water resources include Coles Pond and Little Coles Pond.
-Together these areas are in excess of ten areas and have been identified as rare plant habitat.
+Together these areas are in excess of ten acres and have been identified as rare plant habitat.
 Coles Pond and Little Coles Pond are classified as kettlehole ponds as they have no inlets or outlets and are dependent solely on groundwater or precipitation as a source of supply.
 The ponds are poorly flushed and as such are very sensitive to additions of nutrients and sediment.
-Impacts from development that would negatively impact the ponds include nitrogen loading from septic systems, phosphorous loading from wastewater, road runoff and lawn fertilizer, sedimentation from erosion and bacterial contamination.
+Impacts from development that would negatively impact the ponds include nitrogen loading from septic systems, phosphorus loading from wastewater, road runoff and lawn fertilizer, sedimentation from erosion and bacterial contamination.

 The soil conditions in this area have many development limitations.
-Many of the areas have high groundwater levels and are poor for septic system installation due to the minimal separation distance between leach fields and the groundwater table.
+Many of the areas have high groundwater levels and are poor for septic system installation due to the minimal separation distance between leach field and the groundwater table.
 Highly permeable soils found in this area indicate minimal filtration of wastewater and have high erosion potential.

-There is significant development potential on the upland areas of the DCPC.
+There is significant development potential on the upland areas of the proposed DCPC.
 While additional homes could be built in the area under current town zoning and may be able to meet the 5.00 parts per million nitrate nitrogen loading general water resources classification minimum performance standard (MPS), this MPS may be insufficient for water quality protection.